What Goes into a Skip Bin

 General waste skips

-When you hire a general waste skip, you can be assured that non toxic, household waste and green waste can be placed into a general waste skip bin.
+When you hire a general waste skip, you can be assured that non-toxic, household waste and green waste can be placed into a general waste skip bin.
 This includes food waste, broken kitchenware, soft plastics, sanitary items, polystyrene, animal waste, cardboard and other recyclable items.
 These items can be placed in either a skip bin or your household bin, however, if you have more items such as garden waste, timber furniture or renovation waste, these items can also be put in a skip bin as they come under the general waste classification for skip bins within the Australian Capital Territory.

 Green waste skips